seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Ha! fie, these filthy vices!
 It were as good
 To pardon him that hath from nature stolen
 A man already made, as to remit
-Their saucy sweetness that do coin heaven’s image
+Their saucy sweetness that do coin heaven's image
-In stamps that are forbid: ’tis all as easy
+In stamps that are forbid: 'tis all as easy
 Falsely to take away a life true made
 As to put metal in restrained means
 To make a false one.

 **ISABELLA**
-’Tis set down so in heaven, but not in earth.
+'Tis set down so in heaven, but not in earth.

 **ANGELO**
 Say you so? then I shall pose you quickly.
 Which had you rather, that the most just law
-Now took your brother’s life; or, to redeem him,
+Now took your brother's life; or, to redeem him,
 Give up your body to such sweet uncleanness
-As she that he hath stain’d?
+As she that he hath stain'd?

 **ISABELLA**
 Sir, believe this,
 I had rather give my body than my soul.

 **ANGELO**
-I talk not of your soul: our compell’d sins
+I talk not of your soul: our compell'd sins
 Stand more for number than for accompt.

 **ISABELLA**
 How say you?

 **ANGELO**
-Nay, I’ll not warrant that; for I can speak
+Nay, I'll not warrant that; for I can speak
 Against the thing I say.
 Answer to this:
 I, now the voice of the recorded law,
-Pronounce a sentence on your brother’s life:
+Pronounce a sentence on your brother's life:
 Might there not be a charity in sin
-To save this brother’s life?
+To save this brother's life?

 **ISABELLA**
-Please you to do’t,
+Please you to do't,
-I’ll take it as a peril to my soul,
+I'll take it as a peril to my soul,
 It is no sin at all, but charity.

 **ANGELO**
-Pleased you to do’t at peril of your soul,
+Pleased you to do't at peril of your soul,
 Were equal poise of sin and charity.

 **ISABELLA**
 That I do beg his life, if it be sin,
 Heaven let me bear it! you granting of my suit,
-If that be sin, I’ll make it my morn prayer
+If that be sin, I'll make it my morn prayer
 To have it added to the faults of mine,
 And nothing of your answer.

 **ANGELO**
 Nay, but hear me.
 Your sense pursues not mine: either you are ignorant,
-Or seem so craftily; and that’s not good.
+Or seem so craftily; and that's not good.

 **ISABELLA**
 Let me be ignorant, and in nothing good,